mozilla/gecko-projects/taskcluster/docs/kinds.rst

 ---------

-Beetmover, takes specific artifacts, "Beets", and pushes them to a location outside of taskclusters task artifacts, (archive.mozilla.org as one place) and in the process determines the final location and a "pretty" name (versioned product name)
+Beetmover, takes specific artifacts, "Beets", and pushes them to a location outside of Taskcluster's task artifacts, (archive.mozilla.org as one place) and in the process determines the final location and a "pretty" name (versioned product name)

 beetmover-l10n
 --------------

-Beetmover L10n, takes specific artifacts, "Beets", and pushes them to a location outside of taskclusters task artifacts, (archive.mozilla.org as one place) and in the process determines the final location and a "pretty" name (versioned product name) This seperate task uses logic specific to localized artifacts, such as including the language in the final artifact names.
+Beetmover L10n, takes specific artifacts, "Beets", and pushes them to a location outside of Taskcluster's task artifacts, (archive.mozilla.org as one place) and in the process determines the final location and a "pretty" name (versioned product name) This separate kind uses logic specific to localized artifacts, such as including the language in the final artifact names.